At the End of History exhibition

 Welcome to At the End of History, a new exhibition at Dover Museum.

-At the End of History is an immersive gallery and virtual reality exhibition which presents a vision of a near-future dystopia where cultural conflict has decimated museum collections, leaving only discarded disability objects behind.
+At the End of History is an exhibition which presents a vision of a near-future dystopia where cultural conflict has decimated museum collections, leaving only discarded disability objects behind.

 Thankfully some pioneering future curators have put those objects and their stories on display.